-Basic Data Required for the Coordination of Terrestrial Stations in the Bands Above 1000 MHz

-- a.
-Class of station - b.
-Number of stations (including, when available, number of mobile stations) - c.
-Location and coordinates - d.
-Frequency - e.
-Power (mean) delivered to the antenna - f.
-Class of emission and necessary bandwidth - g.
-Antenna gain (dB), azimuth and, when available, elevation angle - h.
-Antenna elevation in feet above mean sea level (MSL) - i.
-Polarization of transmitted wave - j.
+Basic Data Required for the Coordination of Terrestrial Stations in the Bands Above 1000 MHz c.
+Location and coordinates d.
+Frequency e.
+Power (mean) delivered to the antenna f.
+Class of emission and necessary bandwidth g.
+Antenna gain (dB), azimuth and, when available, elevation angle h.
+Antenna elevation in feet above mean sea level (MSL)

+i.
+Polarization of transmitted wave

+j.
 Topographic map of territory between stations at fixed locations and the Canada-United States borders (required only for stations within the coordination distance of a previously coordinated receiving station which uses the same band)